photon450/TicTacToe/README.md

 #Instructions
 The TicTacToeDP.jar file is the only thing you need to download.
-  Go to the folder and :
+  Go to the folder you downloaded it to and :
   1) open a terminal in your computer in the same directory or go to the directory in the terminal.
   2)  Type: java -jar TicTacToeDP.jar  in your terminal and you should have the game running.
                 Operating system doesnt matter but you do need java installed.